‘Are you thirsty?’ This AI-enabled robot can bring beer to holiday parties.

 The robot looks like a mix between WALL-E, the animated waste-collecting droid from Pixar films, and a traditional green garbage truck.
 It is about knee-high, sits on six wheels and can talk to its owner.
 “Down here!
 I’m the cooler with wheels,” the droid can say.

-In the front is a touch screen and a series of cameras and sensors to help it avoid obstacles.
+In the front is a touch screen and cameras and sensors to help it avoid obstacles.
 At the rear, there is a cooler backpack, branded with Heineken’s logo.
-The company will not reveal how many it is making, only that it worked with a series of third parties over the past several months to get it built.
+The company will not reveal how many it is making, only that it worked with third parties during the past several months to get it built.
 Winners will be announced within the next week, and the product will ship from Los Angeles soon after.
 It has not mentioned plans to sell the robot beyond that.

-The new beer robot serves a similar purpose to one already on the market, and another that took the Internet by storm.
+The new beer robot serves a similar purpose to one already on the market and another that took the Internet by storm.
 Gita, a two-wheel robotic vehicle by Piaggio Fast Forward, carries up to 40 pounds of cargo around big cities today.
 It is expensive, costing $3,250, but it is the first consumer robot in the United States with such functionality.
 In April, a YouTuber gave Boston Dynamics’ robotic dog Spot the ability to pee beer into a red cup.
 A video of the project went viral, reaching more than 100 million views.

 Heineken’s robot cannot do that.
 But it seems to be capable of rolling through grass, over boardwalks and on concrete with ease.
 It does not have legs, so it cannot travel smoothly up staircases.
 That means, depending on where you are going, you may still need to pick it up.
-And it is kind of heavy, weighing 70 pounds before you add the ice or drinks.
+It is kind of heavy, weighing 70 pounds before you add the ice or drinks.
 It can travel 15 miles between charges, the company says.
 The robot features two modes.
 One allows the machine to follow you.
 The other allows operators to control where it goes via an app.

 In a promotional video, the machine is shown trailing about five feet behind its owner, traversing a swimming pool.
 “Are you thirsty?” it asks.
 Heineken is supplying raffle winners with a companion app-enabled smartphone to pair with the robot.